-If you’ve been denied a checking or savings account at a bank, it is likely due to a negative listing on ChexSystems.
+If you’ve been denied a checking or savings account at a bank or credit union, it is likely due to a negative listing on ChexSystems.
 ChexSystems is a consumer reporting agency that consists of a network of financial institutions that keep track of individuals who have imperfect banking records.

-When you go to apply for a bank account, the financial institution requests your history from ChexSystems and may deny your application based on any negative information it finds.
+When you apply for a new bank account, the financial institution requests your history from ChexSystems.
+Banks and credit unions may deny your application based on any negative information it finds.

-Once reported, those negative items may remain on your ChexSystems report for up to five years, making it difficult for you to open an account with most financial institutions.
+Once reported, those negative items may remain on your ChexSystems report for up to five years.
+This can make it difficult for you to open an account with most financial institutions.

 How to Dispute Errors on Your ChexSystems Report

-If you think your ChexSystems report might be inaccurate, it is possible to challenge the information in your file.
-Once you open a dispute, ChexSystems and the relevant bank must be able to prove its accuracy; otherwise, the negative information must be removed.
+Once you open a ChexSystems dispute, ChexSystems and the relevant bank must be able to prove its accuracy.
+Otherwise, ChexSystems must remove the negative information from your ChexSystems report.

-However, the fact that you paid all the money owed to the bank on an account does not mean the bank or ChexSystems must remove the negative mark.
+However, just because you paid all the money owed to the bank on an account does not mean the bank or ChexSystems must remove the negative mark.
 The report is intended to be a reflection of your banking history, not your current situation.

 What Constitutes Acceptable Proof

-You can adapt the information provided to meet your personal situation since no financial problem has a one-size-fits-all solution.
+You can use the information provided to meet your personal situation, since no financial problem has a one-size-fits-all solution.
 If you need legal advice, contact an attorney with specific experience in this area.

 Once you’ve started the ChexSystems removal process, you can potentially have erroneous or unproven information permanently removed from your ChexSystems report.
 From there, you should be able to open a bank account again without any problems.